 For directions to the Mission Blue Nursery, click here.

 GUADALUPE VALLEY STEWARDS

-Tucked behind a parking lot in Guadalupe Valley's Crocker Industrial Park is a small native stream and wetland that has been lovingly restored by volunteers.
-This area was once a mix of grassland and wetland, drained by multiple tributaries that fed into a salt marsh bordering the San Francisco Bay.
-A joint project with the City of Brisbane, this gem is also a chorus frog habitat - a natural mosquito abatement.
-Guadalupe Valley Stewards meet on Tuesday mornings from 10:00 AM - 12:00 PM to keep this area clean of debris and invasive non-native plants.
+Tucked behind a parking lot in Guadalupe Valley's Crocker Industrial Park is a small stream and wetland that has been lovingly restored by volunteers.
+The valley was once a mix of grassland and wetland, drained by multiple tributaries that fed into a salt marsh mingling with the San Francisco Bay.
+A joint project with the City of Brisbane, this gem is also a Pacific chorus frog habitat, ringing with delightful "ribbits"!
+Guadalupe Valley Stewards meet on Tuesday mornings from 10:00 AM 12:00 PM to keep this area clean of debris and invasive plants.
 Bring boots if you have them!
 Tools and snacks will be provided.
 Check our events page to find directions to the work site each week.

 fridays and saturdays in South san francisco

 Our South San Francisco Weed Warriors restore sensitive butterfly habitat on the south slope of the mountain.
 Work involves removal of invasive non-native species from grassland areas.
 The south slope of the mountain still has the largest areas of grasslands that are prime habitat for both the Mission Blue and Callippe Silverspot butterflies.